etucker/tweeker/README.md

 This is a basic twitter app to read and compose tweets the [Twitter API](https://apps.twitter.com/).

-Time spent: `5.75`
+Time spent: `7.25`
 - 9/12 9:40am-11:40 (sign in with oauth, can make signed request to get user.
 Video 1: 22:00)
 - 9/14 7:45pm-10:15pm (refactored things into TwitterClient)
 - 9/14 10:30pm-11:50pm (Get tweets showing up in timeline)
-- 9/15 5:00pm- (Move logout button to navigation controller, time ago on tweets)
+- 9/15 5:00pm-6:40 (Move logout button to navigation controller, time ago on tweets.
+Autolayout tweet view)

 ### Features